iwahbe/rdma-fs/README.md

 ```

 Only the host side stores state.
 The client only remembers what type of call it
-is currently executing, and that is maintained by program staci.
+is currently executing, and that is maintained by program stack.

 #### Similar Systems

 This sounds a lot like NFS, but is importantly different.
-Because the goal is
+Because the goal is to
-for computers who are write next to each other to communicate, instead of a
+facilitate communication for computers which are directly adjacent (or attached)
-generic and fallable 1-N pairing, I can operate much more efficiently then NFS.
+to each other, instead of a generic and fallable 1-N pairing, I can operate much
-Because this is a modern system, I take advantage of RDMA as my message passing
+more efficiently then NFS.
+Because this is a modern system, I take advantage of
-interface.
-This both reduces latency, and the overhead.
-It does have major
+RDMA as my message passing interface.
+This both reduces latency, and the
-downsides compared to NFS as well.
+overhead.
+It does have major downsides compared to NFS as well.

 ##### Running
 To actually use the system, we do the following: